eferrea/BCI-Master/README.md

 **Build the task controller project TrackM**

 BCImat comes with a simple task controller written in c++ to interface with the BCImat.
-The task controller allows uers to perform sequential reacheas to (green circle)) a target always starting from a central fixation spt (gray circle).
+The task controller allows users to perform sequential reacheas to  a target (green circle) always starting from a central fixation circle (gray circle).
 The c++ project requires the graphic library SFML (available at https://www.sfml-dev.org/download.php) and the virtual reality peripheral network library (VRPN) (available at https://github.com/vrpn/vrpn/wiki) to be linked to the project.
-The project contains a main.cpp running the task and also containing the vrpn client callback functions (similar to http://www.vrgeeks.org/vrpn/tutorial---use-vrpn) as well as an implemented vrpn server class.
-These files can be also used to build the project in other integrated development environment (we also tested Xcode).
+The project contains a main.cpp running the task including the vrpn client callback functions (similar to http://www.vrgeeks.org/vrpn/tutorial---use-vrpn) as well as an implemented vrpn server class.
+These files are contained in the "Source Files" folder of the project and can be also used to make a project from scratch in other integrated development environment (we also tested Xcode).

 **VRPN matlab client and server for BCImat**

 The BCImat framework is a Matlab program that uses Matlab executable (mex) versions of the VRPN client and server applications to exchange information with the task controller.
 Here, we provide precompiled versions of the vrpn_server.cpp and  vrpn_client.cpp for 64 bit Matlab both in Mac and windows.
-If they do not work, the vrpn_server.cpp and vrpn_client.cpp cointained in ./BCI-mat/mex folder need to be mexed with the vrpn library (vrpn.lib) (see mexVrpnServer.m example on how to do it on windows).
-Please note that for a 64 bit Matlab version a 64 bit version of vrpn.lib need to be compiled.
+If they do not work, the vrpn_server.cpp and vrpn_client.cpp cointained in ./BCI-mat/mex folder need to be mexed with the vrpn library (vrpn.lib) (see mexVrpnServerAndClient.m example on how to do it on Windows and Mac).
+Please note that for a 64 bit Matlab version a 64 bit version of vrpn.lib needs to be built.
+Please also note that in Windows for successsfully producing the Matlab executable of the vrpn server and client, the vrpn.lib needs to me build with the Runtime library Multi-threaded DLL (/MD).
-Matlab code for mexing both Mac and Window versions is provided.
-A known issue for mexing the vrpn server and clients under Windows is that while building the the vrpn project to obtain the vrpn.lib a the Runtime library  Multi-threaded DLL (/MD) should be used.
-In addidition we tested the vrpn version 7.33 in Windows and Mac.
+Here, we tested the vrpn version 7.33 in Windows and Mac.